 In women with "lumpy breasts" or breast symptoms, and also in women with a high risk of developing breast cancer, sometimes a baseline mammogram at 35 years of age is recommended.
 This recommendation is somewhat controversial, and there are other viewpoints.

 However, the U.S. Preventive Services Task Force (USPSTF) recommends against routine mammography screening for women before 50 years of age and suggests that screening end at 74 years of age.

-The new USPSTF recommendations are in opposition to other existing breast cancer screening guidelines from organizations such as the American Cancer Society as described above.
-The USPSTF guidelines also recommend changing the screening interval from one year to two years and suggest that women 40 to 49 years old who are at high risk for breast cancer consult with their doctor regarding the time to begin regular screening mammography.
+The USPSTF recommendations are in opposition to other existing breast cancer screening guidelines from organizations such as the American Cancer Society as described above.
+The USPSTF guidelines also recommend a screening interval of 2 years and suggest that women 40 to 49 years old who are at high risk for breast cancer consult with their doctor regarding the time to begin regular screening mammography.

-It is important for women who are concerned about when to begin mammography to discuss the situation with their health care professional.
-He or she can help you make an informed decision about breast cancer screening that is appropriate for your individual situation.
+It is important for women who are concerned about when to begin mammography to discuss the situation with their health-care professional.
+He or she can help their patient make an informed decision about breast cancer screening that is appropriate for their individual situation.

 Mammograms and young women